The 2021 Short Story Award

 18. Awards are as follows: FIRST PLACE AWARD: $250 USD and consideration for publication in BWG’s upcoming print anthology.
 If the story that wins the First Place Award is not selected for inclusion in that anthology, it will be offered publication in Bethlehem Writers Roundtable, the magazine of the Bethlehem Writers Group, LLC.
 SECOND PLACE AWARD: $100 USD and an offer of publication either in our anthology or in Bethlehem Writers Roundtable.
 THIRD PLACE AWARD: $50 USD and an offer of publication either in our anthology or in Bethlehem Writers Roundtable.
 HONORABLE MENTIONS (if any) will be listed on the Bethlehem Writers Roundtable website and may be offered publication in Bethlehem Writers Roundtable.

 19. Award winners, including Honorable Mentions, grant the Bethlehem Writers Group, LLC, first serial publication rights to the winning work.
-The copyright of the work remains the property of the author, who, one year (in the case of the first-place winner) or 90 days (in the case of stories published in Bethlehem Writers Roundtable) following publication of the work by the Bethlehem Writers Group, LLC, is free to publish the work elsewhere.
+The copyright of the work remains the property of the author, who, one year (in the case of publication in our print anthology) or 90 days (in the case of stories published in Bethlehem Writers Roundtable) following publication of the work by the Bethlehem Writers Group, LLC, is free to publish the work elsewhere.
 Upon any subsequent publication, the author will ensure that work is accompanied by a statement indicating that the work was originally published by the Bethlehem Writers Roundtable or by the Bethlehem Writers Group, LLC, along with the date of such publication.
 If it was originally published in a print anthology, the name of the anthology will also appear in said statement.

 20. Award winners will be notified at the email address provided with the entry.
 The winners must respond to this notification, with the author’s certification that he/she meets all eligibility requirements and agrees to the terms of the award, within ten (10) days of the notification.
 Failure to respond to the email notification may cause the author to lose his/her place in the contest and the prize to be offered to the next highest scoring submission.